Limit theorems for a discrete-time Hawkes process: Abstract

 \section{Abstract}

-The Hawkes process is a self-exciting simple point process with wide applications in finance, social networks, criminology, seismology, and many other fields.
-The Hawkes process is defined for continuous time setting.
-However, in reality, data is often recorded in a discrete-time scheme or the data only shows the aggregate results.
-In this paper, we propose a discrete-time marked Hawkes process and study the limit theorems for the model.
+Hawkes process is a self-exciting point process with wide applications in many fields, such as finance, seismology, and ecology.
+Hawkes processes are defined for continuous time setting.
+However, data is often recorded in a discrete-time or aggregated scheme.
+Thus, in order to model the temporal process in aggregated way, oftentimes a discrete-time type Hawkes process is more desirable.
+In this paper, we study the limit theorems for a discrete-time marked Hawkes process.